learningmatter-mit/MLElectrolytes/README.md

 # MLElectrolytes
-Open-sourced electrolyte DFT data from high throughput virtual screening
+Open-sourced electrolyte DFT data from high throughput virtual screening.
+To be updated soon!